-So many of the Victorian style homes can be found in this area.
+So many Victorian-style homes can be found in this area.
 We noticed several being restored back to their beauty.
 Several manatees can be seen swimming in this area this time of the year when the waters are nice and warm.
 Several Greek festivals are held here too.

 Another example of Florida Victorian architecture in the area.

 A fine example of the beautiful live oak trees which are seen in so many areas in Florida.
-The Spanish moss, from the pineapple family, just blowing in the wind.
-But, if you ever want to take some Spanish Moss home for a souvenir, be warned.
-Its full of tiny red bugs or chiggers, as I call them.
+The Spanish moss, from the pineapple family, just blew in the wind.
+But, if you ever want to take some Spanish Moss home as a souvenir, be warned.
+It’s full of tiny redbugs or chiggers, as I call them.
 And they will bite you before you know it with itchy little red bits.
 The moss is used for decoration but needs to be handled very carefully and then put in the freezer to kill the bugs.

-During sponge season, you can see natural sponge hanging from the boats.
-You can also enjoy sponge diving exhibitions, deep-sea fishing and cruises.
+During sponge season, you can see natural sponges hanging from the boats.
+You can also enjoy sponge diving exhibitions, deep-sea fishing, and cruises.

 Right across the streets from the docks are all the quaint shops and restaurants to enjoy.
 Be sure and pick up a natural sponge or two at one of the shops.
 You can sit outside and enjoy a meal and don’t worry if you have Fido with you.
 They are permitted in the outdoor cafes and several areas in the town.
 I loved seeing all the Greek men enjoying their morning coffee outside and I’m sure telling some “whopper” fishing stories.

-Both beaches are perfect for swimming, plenty of parking, picnic tables and covered areas to enjoy the day in.
+Both beaches are perfect for swimming, with plenty of parking, picnic tables, and covered areas to enjoy the day in.
 We noticed several people fishing in the area too.

 There is so much heritage and beauty in Tarpon Springs and I plan to go back and explore again.
-If you are looking for a family friendly town with good food and lots to learn, be sure to visit Tarpon Springs, Florida.
+If you are looking for a family-friendly town with good food and lots to learn about, be sure to visit Tarpon Springs, Florida.

 * * * *